hivedb/docs/basics/read_write.md

 ## Every object only exists once

 You always get the same instance of an object from a specific key.
-It does not matter for primitive values since primitives are immutable, but it is essentialfor all other objects.
+It does not matter for primitive values since primitives are immutable, but it is essential for all other objects.

 Here is an example: